I heard behind me a

 This is

 essentially a piece on beats.
-It is an experiment with repeating 16ths, eventually climbing scales also become part of the
+It is an experiment with repeating 16ths,

 The title